HTTP-APIs/http-apis.github.io/pages/GSoC-21.md

 - Creation of dynamic endpoints.
 Users need to be able to define endpoints that have some functionality.
 Right now hydrus can only serve static data and users are unable to define how incoming data is processed in a hydrus server.
 - General improvements in code and optimizing the server functionality, refactoring.
 - Keep up with the development of the querying system for the agent
-- Implement generalisation of Collection as a Resource.
+- Implement Update operation(POST) on collections.
+Refer to [this](https://github.com/HTTP-APIs/hydrus/issues/494) issue for more details.
 - Add more robust security features to hydrus.

 **Skills Required**: